 For other personal goals, consider finding an accountability partner and letting them dictate the schedule.

-When it comes to beating the extremely difficult beast of procrastination, the science says you shouldn’t try to do it alone.
+To overcome procrastination, the science says you shouldn’t try to do it alone.
 Here’s something you can do now to get yourself headed the right direction.
-In the comments below, tell us:
+Answer these three questions for yourself right now:

-- One specific area of your life where you struggle with procrastination (a college class, your work assignments, a personal project, etc.).
+- What is one specific area of your life where you struggle with procrastination (a college class, your work assignments, a personal project, etc.).

-- Someone you know who could take charge of setting your deadlines for you.
+- Who can you recruit to set deadlines with you?
 It could be a teacher, a boss, a friend, a coach, or someone else.
-Can’t think of anyone?
-Join The Riskology Lab, and we’ll help you find an accountability partner.

 Good luck in your procrastination-smashing campaign.
-We’re all rooting for you.
+I’m rooting for you.